 Absences: We have an absence checking system.
 It is important if a child is going to be absent from school or late arriving that parents/caregivers either telephone and leave a message on our dedicated Absence Line 233-8677 Ext.
 1 or send an e-mail to: firstname.lastname@example.org before 9 am each morning.
-If an absence is reported as "unexplained" we will contact you on one of the telephone numbers we have recorded.
+If an absence is reported as "unexplained" we will send you a txt or contact you on one of the numbers you have provided.
 It is important to keep the school office informed of any change of contact details.

 Accidents/Illness: Minor accidents are treated in the medical room by staff who have had First Aid training.
 In the event of a more serious accident or sickness, we will contact you on your emergency 'phone number.
 If unable to contact anyone, we will make the best possible decisions on your behalf.

 If your child has conditions requiring immediate treatment (medical problems, allergies, medication) please inform the school office in writing.

 After School Activities: Private providers run a range of activities after school using school grounds and facilities.
 The following activities are currently available: Swimming Lessons (Terms 1 & 4).
 Music Lessons (Recorder, Guitar, Violin), Hockey, Kelly Sports.

 After School Care: There is an After School Care facility at the school offering a quality service where pupils are supervised within an organised programme making use of school facilities.
 The service caters primarily for regular clients and accepts casual pupils when space is available.
 It operates from 3 to 6 pm, Monday to Friday during the school term.